Nicolascrd/budget-manager/README.md

 I added a feature to enter expenses and income in different currencies (US dollar and GB pound are available).
 The app converts the amount in euro to sum up everything.
-The rate is updated thank to the api echangeratesapi.io
+The rate is updated thanks to the api available here : https://exchangeratesapi.io/